 - Eggs - Eggs add structure in the form of protein and help balance the texture when combined with flour and fat.
 Also, egg yolks contain emulsifiers that give a thick and cohesive batter helping to keep all the ingredients together.
 Read more - Baking basic -how eggs affect our baking.

 - Sugar - While sugar is used to add sweetness to cakes it also adds structure, texture, color, and flavor.
 So, often, you will get a recipe that calls for white sugar, brown sugar, dark brown sugar, etc. They all provide a different depth of flavor to your baked goods apart from their sweetness.

 Did you know that sugar is a wet ingredient not dry?
 Yes, it is often referred to as a wet ingredient in baking.
-Because when heated it's at a liquid state.
+Because when heated it's in a liquid state.
 Read - Baking Basic - How sugar affects our baking.

 - Leavening - These are an essential part of baking.
 And too much or too little can create different results.
 Leavening agents release carbon dioxide gases into the cake when mixed into the batter.
 This helps the batter rise.
 Also, it gives a light and airy texture when combined with eggs, sugar, and flour.
 It is very important to follow the exact measurement of the leavening agent in your recipe.
-Since too much of it can cause very undesirable results in your baked goods, including a dry after-taste when too much is added.
+Too much of it can cause very undesirable results in your baked goods, including a dry after-taste when too much is added.
 Read - Baking Basic - Baking Powder vs Baking Soda

-- Liquids - The added moisture to the cake batter not just adds falvor but also helps hydrate all the ingredients.
-The liquid in cakes can be from simple water, milk, juices or thick sour creams.
+- Liquids - The added moisture to the cake batter not just adds flavor but also helps hydrate all the ingredients.
+The liquid in cakes can be from simple water, milk, juices, or thick sour creams.
 And the liquid helps create steam that expands the air cells and creates that volume we like in light fluffy cakes.
 In addition, liquid also contributes to tender and moist cakes.

 How to bake a cake from scratch